 You’ll no doubt want to start getting into more depth when it comes to customising your blog as soon as you get the hang of maintaining it.
 This plugin offers the “wp_pagenavi() template tag”, producing decorative pagination links.

-5. WP Super Cache
+5. WP SUPER CACHE

-Logged in users still benefit by seeing a different cached file which will be faster than the relatively more heavy un-cached PHP scripts.
+Logged-in users still benefit by seeing a different cached file which will be faster than the relatively more heavy un-cached PHP scripts.

-WP Super Cache is free to use.
+WP Super Cache is free to use

 This plugin has a little bit of all sorts for you to take advantage of, all accessible via the centralised dashboard management; and with it being open source you can jump in and get support from an active community or start contributing yourself.
-Traffic growth and insights informs you of how many visits your site gets and actively helps to get more traffic using publicise, sharing, enhanced distribution and related post tools.
+Traffic growth and insights inform you of how many visits your site gets and actively helps to get more traffic using publicise, sharing, enhanced distribution and related post tools.

 It reduces hosting costs by cutting down on bandwidth, as the plugin automatically optimises images.
 Basic security is featured, protecting you against unauthorised logins and brute force attacks.